 3. Do not falter on consistency

-Be mindful of your deep obligation for your plan of action.
-Follow through daily by repeating your new list of positive statements for 90 days.
-You need to accept and change your mindset.Your new mindset should be positive.
+Be mindful of your deep obligation for your plan of action to change.
+Follow through daily by repeating your new list of healthy, positive and productive messages consistently for 90 days.

+Next, you should accept and change your mindset.Your new mindset should be positive.
 Remember that you are in charge of yourself.
-You are in command of what you believe about yourself, how you think about yourself, how you feel about yourself, what your capabilities are, and knowing that you will perform successfully.
+No one else.
+You are in command of what you believe about yourself, how you think about yourself, how you feel about yourself, and what you're capable of.

-Understand that your inner critic has been attempting to protect you, but the content from formed core beliefs was feeding your inner critic a steady diet of critical, doubtful and negative content from past experiences.
-It is your personal authority … don’t let your inner critic influence your life or the content of your thoughts.
+Understand that your inner voice has been attempting to protect you, but the content from your old core beliefs was feeding your inner voice a steady diet of critical, doubtful and negative content from past experiences.
+It is your personal authority … don’t let your old inner voice influence who you are now or the content of your thoughts.